omerio/knockout-app/docs/DOCS.md

 ## Saving Data

 The customer admin example provides a save button for the user to interactively save their changes.
 This could be implemented as an automated save each time the user modifies any of the customer details.
 To send the View Model to the server we need to first unwrap all the Knockout observables.
 This can be achieved by using the `ko.toJSON` function.
+Notice we call `self.load(false)` to reload the customers after saving the data, this is to ensure what is shown on the user interface reflects what is saved on the server.

 ````js
 this.save = function () {